 6. Work with the Same Vendors

 Once you find a few third-party vendors that you like, use them as much as possible.
-Over time you’ll build an efficient working relationship with these vendors.
-They will learn what you like and what you don’t like.
+Over time, you'll build an efficient working relationship with these vendors.
+They will learn what you like and what you don't like.
 They may even give you better pricing because you give them so much work.

 Create a list or use a contact management tool to organize your vendors.
 Group them by purpose.
 Add notes to remind you why you like them.
 For instance, you may have one caterer who’s adept at cooking for small, intimate dinner parties, and another who can feed an army efficiently.